33 Careers related to Lawyers

 • Solicitor

-See also 30 Careers related to Horticulture
+See also 50 Careers related to Biology

 All lawyers must have a law degree and must also typically pass a state’s written bar examination.
 It takes 4 years of full-time of undergraduate study, followed by 3 years of law school to become a lawyer.
 Most states and jurisdictions require lawyers to complete a Juris doctor (J.D.) degree from a law school accredited by the American Bar Association (ABA).